 What are mold inserts?

 Mold inserts are built into every injection mold; they define the contour of the plastic parts.
-They are, quasi, the negative of the end product.
-Simply put, it's like baking a cake: It always depends on the tin into which the dough is filled: ring cake, Easter lamb or muffins then come out of the oven.
-In my project, plastic tokens for supermarket carts are produced with my mold inserts on so-called injection molding machines.
+You can say they are the negative of the end product.
+Simply put, it's like baking a cake: It always depends on the tin into which you fill dough to take either a ring cake or an Easter lamp or muffin out of the oven.
+In my project, injection molding machines produce plastic tokens for supermarket carts with my mold inserts.

 What was your task?

-On the basis of an existing basic mold into which my tool inserts were later installed, I sketched and designed the mold inserts myself.
+On the basis of an existing basic mold into which my tool inserts were installed later, I sketched and designed the mold inserts myself.
 I was also allowed to devise the design of the shopping cart tokens.
 Afterwards, it was my task to manufacture the inserts using various metalworking processes.
-A period of eight weeks was planned for this.
+A period of eight weeks was set aside for it.

 How did you proceed?

 First, I developed a plan together with my trainer.
 Based on my ideas and experiences, I created a hand-drawn sketch and the design.
 Afterwards, the machining of the mold inserts was on the agenda.
-When these were ready, the first tokens were produced using an injection molding machine.
-In technical jargon, this project step is referred to as "sampling".
+Thereupon the first tokens were produced by injection molding.
+In technical jargon, this project step is referred to as 'sampling'.
 I measured the first shopping cart tokens together with an apprentice colleague.
 The first practical test we did at a nearby supermarket was really exciting.
-We discovered here that minor haptic improvements were still necessary.
-We tackled this task immediately so that we had designed the mold optimally very quickly.
+There we discovered here that minor haptic improvements were still necessary, which we went about immediately.
+Very quickly the optimal mold was designed.
 The end result is a perfect product of which we are admittedly very proud.

 What was particularly challenging?

-The whole project had to be clearly thought through so that, for example, no waste of material or major difficulties arise in the production process.
+The whole project had to be clearly thought through to avoid waste of material or major difficulties in the production process, for example.
 All aspects of an injection mold had to be considered, e.g. the type of gate or the ejector system used to remove the parts from the mold.
 I increased my knowledge and my craftsmanship in the course of the project.